How to become a work-ready graduate

 - networking events where you can meet future employers.

-Unpaid work and activities
+Voluntary work and activities

 During your course there will be activities you can take part in such as mentoring new students, volunteering for organisations like the student union, or playing in sports teams.